 Can tweeting get you more clients and solidify relationships?
-That’s a question many small businesses, including spas and massage practice professionals, ask considering that there are a number of popular social channels and each one takes time to maintain.
+That’s a question many small businesses, including spas and massage practice professionals, ask, considering that there are several popular social channels, and each one takes time to maintain.

-Participating in that kind of activity can be a boon for any spa or massage professional if managed properly and that’s the key.
-You may want to use Twitter to acquire new clients, build engagement with current ones keeping them up to date on your massage or skin treatment services, drive brand awareness, promote your mobile app or all of them However, the use of Twitter like any other marketing activity requires a goal and putting in place the strategy and planning to reach it.
+Participating in that kind of activity can be a boon for any spa or massage professional if managed properly, and that’s the key.
+You may want to use Twitter to acquire new clients, build engagement with current ones keeping them up to date on your massage or skin treatment services, drive brand awareness, promote your mobile app or of them.
+However, the use of Twitter-like any other marketing activity, requires a goal and putting in place the strategy and planning to reach it.

-Share news: Your audience will appreciate when you share news that is relevant to them.
+Your audience will appreciate it when you share the news that is relevant to them.